piramolk/data_science_test_task/README.md

 ## The problem

 The challenge, and task for this assignment, is to combine the features of the building dataset with the property/parcel dataset.
 For that purpose, we need to assign buildings to properties/parcels based on their geospatial relationship.
-There are quite a few corner cases which makes complicates the task.
+There are quite a few corner cases which complicates the task.

 ### Corner cases